tlevine/dadaportal/templates/dadaportal/install.md

 # Documentation
-Here are directions for installing (both for development and production), for configuring external servers, and for deploying from development to production.
+Here are directions for downloading the Dada Portal software, for installing (both for development and production), for configuring external servers, and for deploying from development to production.

+## Download
+If you're Tom, you can do this.

+    git clone nsa:dada.pink/dadaportal

+If you're someone else, you have to do this.

+    git clone git@github.com:tlevine/dada-portal

-## Install
+## Install for development
-Run this stuff on the server to which you are deploying (nsa).
+This first section is all you need for installing the system for development purposes.

 ### Install dependencies
 Assuming you're on Debian,